Is Portugal's Golden Visa Still Worth It in 2026? An Honest Answer

 Work with licensed Portuguese lawyers on your Golden Visa application.

-Speak With a Portuguese LawyerQuick answer: Yes — for the right investor, with the right structure, and with realistic expectations about a moving regulatory landscape.
+Speak With a Portuguese LawyerQuick answer: Yes — for the right investor, with the right structure, and with realistic expectations about a changed regulatory landscape.
 Portugal's Golden Visa is no longer the easy real-estate shortcut it was in 2019.
-Real estate is gone, processing times are longer, and the citizenship timeline is in active legal flux.
-But the fund route remains open at €500,000, the seven-day-per-year stay requirement is intact, and for a US investor wanting EU optionality without relocating, it is still one of the strongest residency-by-investment programs in Europe.
+Real estate is gone, processing times are longer, and the citizenship timeline has changed: Lei Orgânica n.º 1/2026 was published on 18 May 2026 and entered into force on 19 May 2026.
+But the ARI / Golden Visa route remains open, the fund route remains available at €500,000, the low stay requirement is intact, and for a US investor wanting EU optionality without relocating, it can still be one of the strongest residency-by-investment programs in Europe.
 The window is narrower than it was.
 It is not closed.

 Table of contents